ramalho/pydoc-br/2.7/Doc/tutorial/datastructures.rst

 .. versionadded:: 2.3

-..
-XXX: parei aqui em 2012-01-18 20:30

 List comprehensions
 -------------------

-*List comprehensions* (N.d.T. literalmente, *compreensões de listas*, mas no Brasil apenas o termo em inglês é usado)
+*List comprehensions* (N.d.T. literalmente, *compreensões de listas*, o *abrangência de listas*, mas no Brasil apenas o termo em inglês é mais comum) oferecem uma maneira concisa para criar listas.

- provide a concise way to create lists.
+..
+XXX: parei aqui em 2012-01-18 22:23

 Common applications are to make new lists where each element is the result of some operations applied to each member of another sequence or iterable, or to create a subsequence of those elements that satisfy a certain condition.